Lady Gaga, Taylor Swift, and Other Celebrities’ Struggles With Their Body Image

 Back in 2012, Lady Gaga was being talked about in media for the constant shifts in her weight.
 That’s when the singer decided to open up and share with the world her journey with her body.

 Gaga shared pictures of her body and revealed that she has been bulimic and anorexic since she was 15 years old.
-When she was in high school, she felt that she had to be skinny in order to be a good ballerina.
+When she was in high school, she felt that she had to be skinny to be a good ballerina.
 Her weight and its fluctuations tormented her.
 She started to force herself to throw up after eating, which resulted in her developing an eating disorder.

 As she grew famous, Gaga’s troubled relationship with food continued.
-In 2013, she launched a campaign called “Body Revolution”, the purpose of which was to encourage people to accept their own bodies.
-Many shared their own pictures, making the campaign successful in normalizing the struggles people face with their bodies and food.
+In 2013, she launched a campaign called “Body Revolution”, the purpose of which was to encourage people to accept their bodies.
+Many shared their pictures, making the campaign successful in normalizing the struggles people face with their bodies and food.

 In 2014, Gaga revealed that she is no longer anorexic.
 She healthily ingests food and lets her body take its natural shape.